Frequently Asked Questions

 How did NYU become involved in NHSMTA?

 NYU’s Tisch School of the Arts has one of the most prestigious theater programs in the country.
-The university shares the NHSMTA founders’ mission to nurture future artists who want to prepare for a life in the theater.
+The university shares NHSMTA founders’ mission to nurture future artists who want to prepare for a life in the theater.
 Because the NHSMTA program is based in New York, NYU became an obvious choice as a partner.

 What is NYU’s New Studio on Broadway: Music Theatre and Acting?